 BitTorrent aside, in practice the VPN sometimes disconnects for no apparent reason.
 This happens mainly on iOS, I only saw it happen once on MacOS.

 There is a clear indication that the software is or isn’t working on the Mac – the menu bar icon shows a green tick.
 While the iOS version also has a small menu bar icon at the top of the screen, it is more ambiguous.
 When the VPN is not active, no icon shows.
 That’s not as helpful as a VPN-is-off indicator.

 Norton has done a good job making it easy for non-technical users to get VPN protection.
 At the same time, it gives big brand-name confidence for those who need it.
 Many alternative VPNs are from companies you’ve never heard of.

-Yet the high price, performance overhead and BitTorrent restriction make it hard to recommend Norton Wi-Fi Privacy to anyone tech-savvy enough to find a better alternative.
+The high price, performance overhead and BitTorrent restriction make it hard to recommend Norton WiFi Privacy to anyone tech-savvy enough to find a better alternative.
 If you’re confident with security and privacy you’ll do better looking elsewhere.